mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Semantic_Web_and_Linked_Data.md

 ## A Hybrid Deep Learning and RDF/SPARQL Application for Question Answering

-We will skip ahead a little and use two deep learning models (spaCy NLP and Transformer) with SPARQL queries to answer naturual language questions.
+We will skip ahead a little and use two deep learning models (spaCy NLP and Transformer) with SPARQL queries to answer natural language questions.
 I wrote this example in January 2001 and it generated quite a lot of interest on social media and I later noticed several projects that picked up my basic idea of:

 - Using spaCy to identify proper nouns in text (e.g., human names, locations, corporations, etc.).
 - Use SPARQL queries to collect text describing all identified proper nouns.
 - Use a question answering Transformer model with two inputs: the user's question and the text collected by the SPARQL queries.

-**Note:** this example is now somewhat obsolete since GPT-3 and ChatGPT models (that we use later in the book) can answer questions directly.
+**Note:** this example is now somewhat obsolete since GPT-3 (that we use later in the book) and ChatGPT models can answer questions directly.
 Still, the example we use here is very simple and "hackable" and I hope you enjoy it.

 You can access this example on Google Colab [Colab DBPedia Sparql Question Answering Demo](https://colab.research.google.com/drive/1FX-0eizj2vayXsqfSB2ONuJYG8BaYpGO?usp=sharing).